sambadekar3/GithubVisualization/README.md

 ## GithubVisualizer

-CS 7450: Visualization of a Github organization.
+CS 7450: Visualization of a GitHub's organizational data.

 ### Team